Coretta Scott King Center

 The Coretta Scott King Center for Cultural and Intellectual Freedom honors the legacy of Antioch’s renowned alumna Coretta Scott King ’51 by facilitating learning, dialogue, and action to advance social justice.
 The CSKC is the site of training, Kingian nonviolence workshops, an annual Social Justice Symposium, and other programs and educational initiatives.

-“Struggle is never ending process.
+“Struggle is a never ending process.
 Freedom is never really won.
 You earn it and win it in every generation.”

 — Coretta Scott King ’51